Euonymus fortunei

 Euonymus fortunei, the spindle, Fortune's spindle, winter creeper or wintercreeper, is a species of flowering plant in the family Celastraceae, native to east Asia, including China, Korea, the Philippines and Japan.
-It is named after the Scottish botanist and plant explorer Robert Fortune.
 E. fortunei is highly invasive and damaging in the United States, causing the death of trees and forest in urban areas.

 Description

 It is an evergreen shrub which grows as a vine if provided with support.
-As such it grows to 20 m, climbing by means of small rootlets on the stems, similar to ivy (an example of convergent evolution, as the two species are not related).
+As such, it grows to 20 m, climbing by means of small rootlets on the stems, similar to ivy (an example of convergent evolution, as the two species are not related).
 Like ivy, it also has a sterile non-flowering juvenile climbing or creeping phase, which on reaching high enough into the crowns of trees to get more light, develops into an adult, flowering phase without climbing rootlets.

 The leaves are arranged in opposite pairs, elliptic to elliptic-ovate, 2–6 cm long and 1–3 cm broad, with finely serrated margins.
 The flowers are inconspicuous, 5 mm in diameter, with four small greenish-yellow petals.
 The fruit is a smooth, dehiscent capsule with reddish arils.

+Euonymus fortunei is very similar to Euonymus japonicus, particularly in cultivation.
+In the wild, E. fortunei is climbing or procumbent whereas E. japonicus has an erect habit.